MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 Use the following information for Phase 2 of migrating from AD RMS to Azure Information Protection.
 These procedures cover step 5 from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

 ## Step 5.
+Prepare clients for migration

+For most migrations, it is not practical to migrate all clients at once, so you will likely migrate clients in batches.
+This means that for a period of time, some clients will be using Azure Information Protection and some will still be using AD RMS.
+To support both pre-migrated and migrated users, use onboarding controls and deploy a pre-migration script.

+1. Create a new Active Directory security group, named **AIPMigrated**.
+Do not assign any

+## Step 5.
 Reconfigure clients to use Azure Information Protection

 For Windows computers that use Office 2016 click-to-run desktop apps: